Construktion/Construktion/README.md

 What is Construktion
 ---
 Construktion is a library created to assist with unit testing by simplifying the [arrange](http://wiki.c2.com/?ArrangeActAssert) portion of your tests.
 Its role is to create objects and populate their properties with random data.
-Many times we don't care what that data is, only that it is _something_.
+Many times while testing we don't care what the data is, only that it's _something_.

 Getting started
 ---